 The results of a 2017 Pew Research Survey revealed over a quarter of smartphone owners don’t use a passcode to lock their phones.
 Also, 40% of those surveyed said they update their phone’s OS and apps only when convenient.

 Not being diligent causes issues with your personal data and the information of other individuals.
-For example, someone can take your email, attach malware, and send it out your email list.
+For example, someone can take your email, attach malware, and send it out to your email list.
 And, if they open these emails …

 Batten down the apps